內容簡介

 The parentheses denote the whole clause as optional, and omitted if the metadata mentioned in it is not available.

-Similarly, you can create a URL that will display a map centered on the spot your photo was taken, but only if latitude and longitude are available in the photo’s metadata, like this:
+Similarly, you can create a URL that will display a map centered on the spot your photo was taken, but only if latitude and longitude are available in the photo’s metadata, like one of these:

 If you want literal parentheses or curly braces to appear in your metadata, use the backslash character to escape them in your template data.